 The artist created this masterpiece using tan, beige, light to dark brown, and black hues.
 These are the natural solid, spotted and streaked formations of the bark.

-The trunk can be chopped up and used as compost.
+Additionally, the trunk can be chopped up and used as compost.
 There are so many other uses that aren’t mentioned here.

 How do You Like It? | Share Your Story